lordot/Yatube-core/README.md

 # Yatube

 Yatube is a social network for personal blogging of users.
-Users have the ability to publish their notes, photos and videos.
+Users have the ability to publish their notes and photos.
 You can leave comments under other people's publications and create interest groups.
 ## Run Locally

 At the first start, for the project to function, it is necessary to install a virtual environment and perform migrations: